 The Faulhorn hike from Grindelwald via First and Bachalpsee is truly a great adventure for a day-hike that will traverse you through some mindblowing scenery of epic mountainscapes, alpine lakes, fields of wildflowers and some local Swiss Marmots hiding in the bushes.

-Hike Distance: After the cable car from Grindelwald to First the hike up to Faulhorn and down to Bussalp was 10km
+• Hike Distance: After the cable car from Grindelwald to First the hike up to Faulhorn and down to Bussalp was 10km.
+If you just hike back to First the round-trip is much shorter.

-Hike Duration: 5 hours of moving time.
-With breaks and photos, total time was 7 hours.
+• Hike Duration: 5 hours of moving time.
+With breaks and photos, the total time was 7 hours.

-Hike Difficulty: Steep in parts.
+• Hike Difficulty: Steep in parts.
 The trail from First to Bachalpsee is child’s play on a flat dirt path with just 188m of incline.
 Bachalpsee to Faulhorn was quite steep throughout but still on a good path with no drop-offs although it was about 400m of incline.
-Down from Faulhorn to Bussalp was off-the-beaten-path with a signed dirt trail that often required minimal bouldering and rock-hopping.
-Overall there was nothing dangerous about these trails and anyone who can manage that distance and incline are set to go.
+Down from Faulhorn to Bussalp was an off-the-beaten-path with a signed dirt trail that often required minimal bouldering and rock-hopping.

 YOU WILL ALSO LIKE MY SWITZERLAND HIKING GUIDE: 50 AWESOME HIKES IN SWITZERLAND

-The best way to reach First to begin the hike is to take the cable car from Grindelwald to First and then to trek for one hour along the easy path to the Bachalpsee before continuing up to Faulhorn summit.
-You can hike all the way from Grindelwald to First Station if you want, although you would be directly under the cable cars, which purely becomes a need for exercise rather than achieving anything else.
+The best way to reach First Station (where the hike begins) is to take the cable car from Grindelwald to First and then trek for one hour along the easy path to the Bachalpsee before continuing up to Faulhorn summit.
+You can hike all the way from Grindelwald to First Station if you want, although it’s not advised.
+You would be hiking the switchbacks directly under the cable cars and the trail isn’t that interesting.

 The first thing you need to do to begin the Faulhorn hike is to arrive at the Firstbahn in Grindelwald.
 The ticket was 30 CHF (27 USD) one-way to First.
-Here you can use your Swiss Half-Fare Card so you only need to pay half of the ticket price, which is exactly what we did.
-If you prefer to book your ticket in advance online to avoid lines you can do so here.
+Skip the line, which is often quite long, you can book your return ticket to First from Grindelwald online in advance.
 The cable car runs about every 30 minutes.
 To be sure of the current operating times you can check here.

 The cable car offered incredible views of Eiger and all of the peaks that look over Grindelwald.
 It was about a 25-minute ride to First and we enjoyed it all the way!